vshivam/vshivam.github.io/_research/dengue_mapper.md

 ---
 layout: page
-title: Dengue Mapper (Ongoing) description : An application on the Android platform for analyzing the movement patterns of a hundred dengue patients along with a hundred control users in Singapore.
+title: Dengue Mapper (Ongoing) subtitle : Analyzing movement patterns of Dengue Patients in Singapore. description : An application on the Android platform for analyzing the movement patterns of a hundred dengue patients along with a hundred control users in Singapore.
 The study aims to guide control measures which could be carried out to reduce the incidences of mosquito breeding and dengue infection in Singapore.

 ---